Exercise from home is the new buzzword in fitness circles.

 Also remember that the more compact your deck is the less cushioning you will have.
 Because of this you will want to make up for this by getting a quality pair of treadmill running shoes.

 Don’t forget to check this when you shop.

 Most entry-level models and folding treadmills will have 2-2.5HP peak power motors.

 Occasionally, you might come across one that offers a 3.0HP one.
 But that’s about it.

 Anything lower than 2.0HP might not be suited for continual use.

 It will work fine in short bursts.
-But if you run it for a couple of hours, expect it to conk off after every 30-45 minutes or so.
+But if you plan to run it for a long time, expect it to conk off after every 30-45 minutes or so.

 Are you looking for an under-desk unit for light, mid-work walks?
 Even a treadmill with a top speed of 4 kmh will work very well for such type of use.